Vulgar Net Neutrality

 Thus the total number of net neutrality violations the FCC has ever verified and reported comes to 5, scarcely enough to justify a new law to enforce it.
 The nature of those violations, however, tells a more troubling story.

-Of the five incidents, one was probably unrelated to net neutrality,45 and another was a rather transparent and hairbrained violation by a relatively small ISP;46 the other three, however, were serious.
+Of the five incidents, one was probably unrelated to net neutrality,46 and another was a rather transparent and hairbrained violation by a relatively small ISP;47 the other three, however, were serious.

 In 2008, the FCC ordered Comcast to stop blocking Bittorrent software used by some of its subscribers.
 Bittorrent is used to download large files quickly, and while it is often used for pirated movies and software, there are many legitimate uses as well, such as downloading Linux operating systems and other open source software.

 The FCC’s brief descriptions of the incident, in the Open Internet Order and again in the May, 2014 Notice of Proposed Rulemaking, give the impression that Comcast was merely trying to stop a handful of users clogging the entire Comcast network with illegal downloads.
 But investigations by the FCC and the Electronic Frontier Foundation had proved otherwise.
-Comcast was doing this secretly, to all its Bittorrent users regardless of how little they downloaded; and its actions affected many users outside its network, many of whom abandonded Bittorrent in the mistaken belief that it didn’t work.
+Comcast was doing this secretly, and to all its Bittorrent users regardless of how little they downloaded.
+Comcast didn’t try to single out only the worst abusers.
+Comcast’s actions also affected many users outside its network, users who didn’t subscribe to Comcast, many of whom abandoned Bittorrent in the mistaken belief that Bittorrent didn’t work.
 Comcast was breaking the virtuous circle; we may never know what new breakthrough startups might have been built around Bittorrent if this hadn’t happened.

 The FCC ordered Comcast to stop, but Comcast sued, and in 2010 it won.
 A direct outcome of this setback was the FCC’s introduction of the Open Internet Order at the end of that year; it’s Non-Blocking Rule was targeted directly at Comcast.